The Book of Samuel Chapter Links

 Brief Description of and Links to Each Chapter

 If you have ever read either 1 or 2Samuel critically, you will have a lot of questions: (1) why did God bring in Samuel from outside the priestly line?
 (2) Why did God allow the Ark of God to fall into disuse during the ministry of Samuel (and kingship of Saul)?
 (3) God allows a medium to bring Samuel back from the dead; why did God allow that?
 After all, Samuel, when coming back from the dead, did not tell Saul anything that he did not already know.
 He certainly did not come back in order to convey new information.
 (4) Why do we study this odd narrative about Joab bringing an actress into the court of David in order to bring Absalom back into Jerusalem?
+(5) Why was the appendix added to the book of Samuel and what is its significance?

 All of these questions, which have never been correctly explained before, will be thoroughly examined and explained, and with these explanations, you will develop a much firmer grasp of Scripture as well as a greater appreciation for what God has done historically.
 These are not simply historical incidents which some old Bible guy recorded; these are things which are recorded for a reason, and these are things which have actual application to your life as a believer in Jesus Christ.
-A pastor who examines this exegesis and teaches it from the pulpit will be the first pastor, to the best of my knowledge, to ever teach these things publically.
+A pastor who examines this exegesis and teaches it from the pulpit will be the first pastor, to the best of my knowledge, to ever teach these things publicly.

 As an aside, even though I have attended Berachah Church for over 30 years, these are not my notes re-worked from R. B. Thieme, Jr.’s excellent study on the life of David.
-On most chapters, I refer back to my old notes to make certain that I did not leave anything out; however the bulk of this study is original, with view toward contemporary events.
+On most chapters, I refer back to my old notes from that class to make certain that I did not leave anything out; however the bulk of this study is original, with view toward contemporary events.
 There are a great many things in these chapters that Bob did not cover.

 Return to the Top of the Page